MicrosoftDocs/azure-docs/articles/iot-central/energy/concept-iot-central-solar-panel-app.md

 ## Architecture

 This article provides an overview of the Solar Panel Monitoring App template architecture.
-This diagram shows a commonly used architecture for solar panel app on Azure using IoT Central platform.
+The diagram below shows a commonly used architecture for solar panel app on Azure using IoT Central platform.

 [!div class="mx-imgBorder"]
 ![smart meter architecture](media/concept-iot-central-solar-panel/solar-panel-app-architecture.png)